borjaguardiola/tubluedoc-test/content/alpha/overview/knownlimitations.md

 # Known Alpha Limitations

 The alpha release of the BlueVia voice API’s, as the name suggests, is an alpha!
 Although there are no usage limitations of the service, there are some functional limitations, that we are addressing and rolling out soon.
-Please see the [BlueVia Voice roadmap][RoadMap Introduction] for an overview of when our release 1.0 will be available and detail of the further functionality we will be offering soon!
+Please see the [BlueVia Voice roadmap][RoadMap] for an overview of when our release 1.0 will be available and detail of the further functionality we will be offering soon!

 The following provides an overview of immediate limitations that you should be aware of.
 It's probably a good idea to give these an initial skim read so you can refer back to them when you start playing with the functionality.